*Note: Join us live and online for the 2019 Nexus User Conference on June 12.

 Chaos engineering to teach failure as a habit

 After making her case for DevSecOps and laying out how to instill a safety culture, she rolled into artifact repositories.
-After all, it is a Nexus conference and artifact repositories is a Nexus specialty.
+After all, it is a Nexus conference, and artifact repositories are a Nexus specialty.

-She began with a quote from Manfred Moser, “Manufacturing without a warehouse = development without an artifact repository.”
-You wouldn’t dream of running a factory without some inventory, and you should do the same thing in software development.
-The artifact repository holds your inventory of building blocks you pull from and makes sure you have the one you are supposed to be using.
+She began with a quote from Manfred Moser, "Manufacturing without a warehouse = development without an artifact repository."
+You wouldn't dream of running a factory without some inventory, and you should do the same in software development.
+The artifact repository holds your inventory of building blocks you pull from, and ensures you have the one you are supposed to use.

-An artifact repository sits at the integration stage of a DevOps toolchain, although it can be referenced in ideation to ensure that the tools you want to use are available.
+An artifact repository is the integration stage of a DevOps toolchain, although it can be referenced in ideation to ensure that the tools you want to use are available.

 And, you can't have an artifact repository without an open source policy.
 Well, you shouldn't.
 The repository automatically enforces your open source policy, so you won't be like the 35% of organizations who have an open source policy but ignore it.

-Helen utilizes Nexus Lifecycle as it tells developers the best artifact to use, mitigates risk, and assists Operations and Security to ensure the right software is being used.
+Helen uses Sonatype Lifecycle as it tells developers the best artifact to use, mitigates risk, and assists Operations and Security to ensure the right software is being used.

-The big takeaway is that if you aren’t doing DevSecOps, you should.
-It is inevitable and it is beyond its infancy.
-It is a mature concept requiring mature tools to assist you.
+The big takeaway is that if you aren't doing DevSecOps, you should.
+It is inevitable, and it is beyond its infancy.
+It is a mature concept that requires mature tools to assist you.
 It takes time to get there, but you will be glad you did.